 If you are planning your trip in Porto and then Lisbon please do let us know which one is your favourite because for us will be always Porto.

-Many day trips from Porto
+Day trips from Porto

 Discover the countryside of Porto is a good idea for your holidays in Portugal.
 The most amazing landscapes are just among the grape trees on the hills of Porto.
 From the second city of Portugal, you can easily reach some of the most awesome places in the Douro Valley.
-The World Heritage Unesco Site is a must do.
+The World Heritage Unesco Site is a must-do.
 A Douro Valley day trip from Porto is our best tip for your next holidays in Portugal.
 The most popular day trips from Porto over the Douro Valley and the Wine tasting is Braga and Guimarães than you can pay a visit also to Aveiro and Coimbra.
 The first, Aveiro is called the Portuguese Venice, due to the canal that going around the city with the typical Italian Gondola, revisited in Portuguese tradition.